lwdjohari/nvql/README.md

   namespace nvserv::storages
 ```

 ## Design Concept

 Inspired by userver microservice framework,<br/>
 we're decided to take it further into unified data layer.<br/>

-In-short, no matter database you use, all the API design are same acrross different DB.<br/>
+In-short, no matter database you use, all the API design are consistent and polymorphed across different DB.<br/>
 High quality, High productivity whatever database you choose.

 ```cxx